Montana Water Rights – A Breakdown Of The State’s Water Rights System

-Montana makes it easy to look up water rights through their online query system, but pre-1973 rights weren’t always consistently recorded.
+You can look up water rights through Montana’s online query system, but pre-1973 rights weren’t always consistently recorded.
 Some of them may appear in county courthouse records rather than in the centralized records system.

-For rights that are in the system, you can search by Basin Code and WRNumber, by owner, or by Geocode.
+For rights that are in the system, you can search by Basin Code and WRN number, by owner, or by Geocode.
 Each record includes several key pieces of information:

 - Priority date